Asher Roth: 2008–2010: Asleep in the Bread Aisle

 After linking up with Braun, Roth moved to Atlanta to pursue a hip-hop career full-time.
 As industry buzz grew, Roth was courted by a number of labels, including SRC, Def Jam, Warner Bros.
 Records and Atlantic Records.
 Roth would eventually sign a joint venture between Braun's Schoolboy and Steve Rifkind, chairman of SRC/Universal Records.
 On June 13, 2008, via the internet, Roth released his first professional release, the Don Cannon and DJ Drama-helmed mixtape, The Greenhouse Effect Vol. 1.
 This resulted in Roth being the second white rapper to be featured on Drama and Cannon's Gangsta Grillz series.
 Roth subsequently began recording his major-label debut album.
 In late 2008, it was revealed Roth was included in XXL's 2009 annual Freshman Class, and was featured on the cover alongside fellow up-and-coming rappers Kid Cudi, Wale, B.o.B, Charles Hamilton, Cory Gunz, Blu, Mickey Factz, Ace Hood and Curren$y.

-Roth's debut single "I Love College", was released in January 2009 and received many hits across North America.
-The song also served as his debut album lead single.
+Roth's debut single "I Love College", was released in January 2009 as the lead single on his debut album.
+The song is considered the first song of the frat rap subgenre of hip hop.

 His second single "Lark on my Go-Kart", was released March 24, 2009.
 After the two singles were released, Roth's debut studio album Asleep in the Bread Aisle was released on April 20, 2009, in honor of cannabis subculture's 420 holiday.
 During the summer of 2009, Roth joined fellow XXL freshmen alumni Kid Cudi and B.o.B, for 'The Great Hangover' concert tour.
 Roth also joined Blink-182 in the second half of their reunion tour in the fall of 2009.